Beginner Yoga Guide for Bangladeshis: Start at Home Today

 Why Yoga Makes Perfect Sense for Bangladeshis

 Bangladesh presents unique health challenges.
 Long commutes in Dhaka — often two to three hours of sitting in jams daily — create chronic back pain and tight hips.
-Office work in Motijheel and Tejgaon means hours of hunching over desks.
-Load-shedding during summer months means gyms are often uncomfortably hot or without working air conditioning.
-And the monsoon season makes outdoor exercise impossible for weeks at a time.
+Office work means hours of hunching over desks.
+Load-shedding during summer months makes gyms uncomfortably hot.
+And monsoon season makes outdoor exercise impossible for weeks at a time.

-💚 Yoga is perfect for Bangladesh: no electricity, no gym, works in a 6×2 ft space, ideal during load-shedding and monsoon season.
+💚 Yoga is perfect for Bangladesh: no electricity, no gym, works in a 6×2 ft space, ideal during load-shedding and monsoon season — and backed by multiple clinical trials for back pain, stress, and metabolic health.

-The good news is you need almost nothing to start yoga.
-Here is the complete list of what helps and what is essential:
+The good news: you need almost nothing to start yoga.
+Here is the complete list:

-• Clothing: Loose, comfortable clothing — your shalwar kameez or comfortable track pants both work perfectly
+• Clothing: Loose, comfortable clothing — your shalwar kameez or track pants both work perfectly

-• Timing: An empty stomach — practice at least 2 hours after eating; ideal is early morning before breakfast
+• Timing: An empty stomach — practice at least 2 hours after eating; early morning before breakfast is ideal

 • Water: A glass of water nearby — sip only if truly thirsty during practice